dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 * Parse the forecast genesis data and identify forecast genesis events separately for each model present.

 * Parse the Best and operational track data, and identify Best track genesis events.
+Note that Best tracks with a cyclone number greater than 50 are automatically discarded from the analysis.
+Large cyclone numbers are used for pre-season testing or to track invests prior to a storm actually forming.
+Running this tool at verbosity level 6 (-v 6) prints details about which tracks are discarded.

 * Loop over the filters defined in the configuration file and apply the following logic for each.